SPECIFIC CALL FOR RESEARCH GRANT APPLICATIONS

-Applications can also be submitted under the usual areas of interest as follows:
+Applications were also invited under the usual areas of interest:

 - Mechanisms of antibacterial action

 - Mechanisms of antibacterial resistance

 About Research Grants: The BSAC invites applications for Research grants on an international/worldwide basis.

 The maximum value for these grants is £50,000 for projects of up to one-year in duration, and candidates are expected to provide full justification of research grant funds.

 Terms & Conditions: The Terms and Conditions for all BSAC Grants and Scholarships are published on the BSAC website at: BSAC T&Cs/SOPS.
 The applicant and host institute is required to read the terms and conditions before completing any application form.
 Applicants are required to submit a signed copy of The BSAC Terms and Conditions form, submitting this with their application form.

 Declaration: The BSAC does not currently offer co-funding of grants.
 When applying for any BSAC grant, all applicants must declare if they have sought, or if they intend to seek, any financial support outside of BSAC for the same grant.
 BSAC must be informed of any grants awarded outside of BSAC funding and the application withdrawn immediately.
 All grant support received in the last 5 years must be declared, this must include all funding received for each named applicant on the application form, plus the total amount of funding received for each grant declared.

 Application Process: Applications received in this category are subject to a four-step review process as follows: 1) an initial triage process, 2) an external peer review process, 3) a final triage process; and 4) final review by The BSAC Grants Committee*.
 The initial triage (step 1) is to assess the eligibility of all applicants & research topics, applications not successful at this stage will be rejected and applicants notified directly.
 The final triage process (step 3) is to assess external peer review scores, applications not successful at this stage will be rejected and applicants notified directly.